 The easiest time to obtain a Social Security number for your baby is when you give information on your worksheet for your child’s birth certificate.
 Getting your baby a Social Security number is voluntary, but highly recommended, especially if you plan to claim your child as a dependent on your income tax return.
 If you wait to apply at a Social Security office, you may encounter significant delays.

 Most new parents are anxious to get home as soon as possible, but we want to make sure you and your baby have achieved certain milestones before you leave the hospital.
 Mother needs to be eating and eliminating, and must be able to walk around with manageable pain before being cleared to leave.
 Your baby should be able to eat, urinate and defecate, and needs to be able to maintain his or her body temperature.
-Most women who deliver vaginally are cleared to go home after one or two nights, while women who deliver through Cesarean section usually stay in the hospital three to four nights.
+Most women who deliver vaginally are cleared to go home after one night, while women who deliver through Cesarean section usually stay in the hospital two to three nights.

 Discharge time is 11:00 am each day.
 You will need an infant car seat installed in the back seat of your car to transport your baby home.
 You may take all the disposable items in your baby’s crib, except for the linens.
 A wheelchair and a cart for your personal belongings will be provided to assist in transporting you and your belongings to your car.

 This is an exciting time for you and baby!
 Please see our Newborn General Instructions for tips, general safety instructions, and things to watch out for while you care for your newborn.
 Spanish Version Here.

 There will be an adjustment period during your first couple of weeks home with baby, and if you've had a cesarean delivery there are certain danger signals to watch out for in the first two weeks.
 Please look through our Postpartum Discharge Information to prepare for this transition time.
 Spanish Version Here.